milanm/DotNet-Developer-Roadmap/README.md

 ### 15. Cloud

 Cloud providers provide a layer of APIs to abstract infrastructure and provision it based on security and billing boundaries.
-The cloud runs on servers in data centers, but the abstractions cleverly give the appearance of interacting with a single "platform" or large application.
+The cloud **runs on servers in data centers**, but the abstractions cleverly give the appearance of interacting with a single "platform" or large application.
 The ability to quickly provision, configure, and secure resources with cloud providers has been key to the tremendous success and complexity of modern DevOps.

 The most popular cloud providers in the market are **AWS** and **Azure**, as well as **Google Cloud**.